Sonic the Fighters: Reception

-In July 1996, Game Machine listed Sonic the Fighters as being the thirteenth most popular arcade game in Japan at the time.
-After seeing it demoed at a Japanese arcade expo, GamePro shared their admiration of the game's cartoon-like animation, comparing it to Looney Tunes.
+In Japan, Game Machine listed Sonic the Fighters as the 13th most popular arcade game of June 1996.

+After seeing it demonstrated at a Japanese arcade expo, GamePro shared their admiration of the game's cartoon-like animation, comparing it to Looney Tunes.
 Next Generation gave an average review, praising the visuals but criticizing the gameplay.
 They believed the backgrounds and character animations were detailed well, but felt that hardcore fighting game fans would be disappointed with the lack of gameplay depth.
 They concluded by giving the game 3 out of 5 stars, calling it a fun game that "exploits Sonic milieu without feeling too aggressive."

 Critics shared mixed thoughts for its 2005 re-release on Sonic Gems Collection.
 Both IGN and GameSpy called it a stripped-down version of the original Virtua Fighter, and GameSpot believed it was a simplified version of Virtua Fighter 2.
 The gameplay was criticized, with most reviewers describing it as rudimentary, simple, and dated.
 The lack of extensive combos and depth to the game's strategy contributed to this.
 Some critics recommended the game to fans of the Sonic series for the novelty of seeing a sizable roster of Sonic characters fighting with cartoon-like moves, and because this release was the only way to play the game at home at the time.

 The 2012 release received unfavorable reviews.
 Official Xbox Magazine called it an interesting and obscure release, and a fascinating part of Sega's history, but concluded that it loses traction because of its lack of seriousness as a fighting game.
 They did, however, praise the cartoon quality of the graphics.
 They thought the way the characters squashed and stretched was rarely seen and still uncommon even in 2012.
+GamesMaster felt the game lacked depth to its gameplay compared to other fighting games.
+X360 criticized its repetitive, simplistic gameplay and lamented how the game "repeatedly discourages the use of skill."